abdilhaiyan/financegooglestitch-2/README.md

 ## Features

+- **🔐 Login System** — Each family member signs in with their own username + PIN.
+They only see their own transactions plus shared household data.
+Everyone can see goals and recurring bills.
-- **Dashboard** — Monthly income, expenses, net balance, upcoming bills, and goal progress at a glance.
+- **📊 Dashboard** — Monthly income, expenses, net balance, upcoming bills, and goal progress at a glance.
-- **Transactions** — Full CRUD with search/filter.
+- **💳 Transactions** — Full CRUD with search/filter.
 Add, edit, and delete transactions synced to your sheet.
-- **Recurring Bills** — Manage subscriptions and regular payments with due dates and payment portal links.
+- **📅 Recurring Bills** — Manage subscriptions and regular payments with due dates and payment portal links.
-- **Family Goals** — Shared savings goals with progress bars and contribution tracking.
+- **🎯 Family Goals** — Shared savings goals with progress bars and contribution tracking.
-- **Dark Mode** — Toggle between light and dark themes, persisted across sessions.
+- **🌙 Dark Mode** — Toggle between light and dark themes, persisted across sessions.
-- **Responsive** — Works on desktop, tablet, and mobile with a bottom nav bar.
+- **📱 Responsive** — Works on desktop, tablet, and mobile with a bottom nav bar.
-- **Auto-Sync** — Refreshes data every 60 seconds.
+- **🔄 Auto-Sync** — Refreshes data every 60 seconds.

 ## Project Structure